 In several special situations, a fixed term of notice has been foreseen by the legislator:

-- 60 days notice has to be given to employees that are dismissed in consequence of organisational restructuring, manufacturing process, sales or service, the adoption of machinery, or a change of machinery or technology.
+- 60 days notice has to be given to employees that are dismissed in consequence of organizational restructuring, manufacturing process, sales or service, the adoption of machinery, or a change of machinery or technology.
 Moreover, both the employee and the labor official have to be informed of the exact reason.
-If the employer fails to do so, the employee has the right to receive an additional special compensation payment in lieu of notice (equal to sixty days’ pay at his/her most recent wage rate or equal to the wages for the last sixty days of work in respect of an employee who is paid a wage on the basis of piece work).
+If the employer fails to do so, the employee has the right to receive an additional special compensation payment in lieu of notice (equal to sixty days’ pay at his/her most recent wage rate or equal to the wages for the last sixty days of work in respect of an employee who is paid a wage on the basis of piece work)